gemoc/monilog/README.md

 		'after' <event> 'until' <event>;
 ```

-`<event>` is a placeholder for events defined by the user, such as the `InvalidDel` event in the example below.
+The `<event>` tag is a placeholder for events defined by the user, such as the `InvalidDel` event in the example below.
 Events can hold parameters, declared as a comma-separated list of key/value pairs between brackets.

 In the following monilogger, the temporal condition evaluates to `true` whenever the event stream (see Actions below) contains at least 3 `InvalidDel` events, each holding a parameter equal to the `uuid` of the current `session`.